Eggcellence/Eggstraordinary-bot/README.md

 # Egg bot, very eggsellent 🥚

 So what is Eggstraordinary?
 An incomplete yet stable egg bot.
 Please if you have any issues/questions regarding this don't hesitate to join our [support server](https://discord.gg/6rF4XxXdt6)
+But what if I told you it's actually a bot that I use to learn new things?
+For example in this bot I got better at classes and using MySQL by creating eggconomy and leveling.
+Pretty cool huh.

 # Hosting the bot locally